yandex-cloud/docs/en/legal/aup.md

 ## 3. Prohibition of Spamming

 3.1.
-CloudIL may, at its' sole discretion, suspend Customer's right to access Services and/or delete the relevant Customer's Content immediately without prior notice to Customer if Customer:
+Nebius may, at its' sole discretion, suspend Customer's right to access Services and/or delete the relevant Customer's Content immediately without prior notice to Customer if Customer:

 3.1.1. performs actions to send, transfer, and somehow distribute Content without the consent of the addressee, to post and/or reproduce Spam advertisements on resources of third-parties without their consent;